Xqhare/neith/v2_README.md

 Firstly by moving away form the one method call approach, to the chained method call approach.
 Secondly by writing documentation for specific functions - The documentation will be displayed right inside the IDE.

-Anything display to the developer as they write code should be the highest priority for the documentation, as this is where it is actually the most useful.
+Anything displaying to the developer as they write code should be the highest priority for the documentation, as this is where it is actually the most useful.

 ##### Structure rework